Skip to main content

 Breach

 The second element is a breach of that duty.
 That means that you have to show that the car maintenance shop failed to perform the work in a reasonably prudent way.
-In other words, you have to show that they acted negligently.
+In other words, you have to show that they acted with negligence.

-This element is harder here.
-You have to be able to present proof that the shop did the work negligently.
+This element is more difficult to prove.
+You have to be able to present proof that the shop was negligent with the work they did.
 In our example, you could come up with all sorts of possible reasons for the tire problem.
 Maybe someone sabotaged your car while it was parked at a rest stop.
 Who knows?
-A judge won't just take your word for it — you typically need a mechanic or some other expert to show that the service work was done wrong.
+A judge won't just take your word for it.
+Most times, you'll need a mechanic or some other expert to show that the service work was done wrong.

 Res Ipsa Loquitur